litingyes/litingyes/README.md

 ### HI 🥳

-My current main area of interest is front-end development, welcome to learn together to exchange.
+My current main area of interest is front-end development

 ---